+When is a Cat Considered Old?
 How do cats age?
 When is a cat considered to be old?
 Unless you know it's birth date, it's hard to tell a cat's age, but sometimes when cats grow old, they start to show signs of age.
 The average indoor cat lives 12 - 15 years.

 Are there special food bowls or dishes to feed a flat faced Persian cat?
 Persians with their flat faces can have difficulty eating out regular cat food bowls.

 Persian and Exotic Shorthair Cat Bath Preparation Persian Cat Bath Preparation.
 When giving your Persian cat a bath, here are some helpful tips.